 Southeast to Salute Outstanding St. Louis Alumniby News Bureau on

 All alumni, spouses and friends are encouraged to attend.
 Registration is open, but space is limited.
-Heavy hors d’oeuvres will be served, and a cash bar will be available.
-The cost is $10 per person.
-Please RSVP at www.iAMsoutheast.com or by contacting the Alumni Association at firstname.lastname@example.org or (573) 651-2259.
+Hors d’oeuvres will be served, and a cash bar will be available.
+The cost is $10 per person, and reservations can be made through the Southeast alumni website, www.iAMsoutheast.com or by calling the University’s Alumni Relations office, (573) 651-2259.

 The St. Louis Chapter of the Southeast Missouri State University Alumni Association created Southeast Salutes in 2001 to honor outstanding alumni from the St. Louis area who have brought distinction to themselves and to the University through career and community achievements.